What Is Data Lake? - A Step By Step Guide

 2. Speed & Efficiency

-Allowing access to data stored in a single repository enables fast search and analysis across multiple sources, which would otherwise be impossible or highly inefficient if done individually.
+Allowing access to data stored in a single repository enables fast search and analysis across multiple sources, which would otherwise be impossible or highly inefficient if data duplication was done individually.

 3. Advanced Analytics